 Live events are essential, we know that.
 And the industry is rapidly evolving to adapt to a renewed focus on health, safety and sustainability.
 Virtual and hybrid events provide valuable solutions, but live events offer an unmatched experience for impacting motivation, connection and inspiration.
 The value live events bring is and always has been content and deeper engagement.
 What we’re seeing now is a renewed focus on health and wellness as part of an overall experience design.

-Event Planning in 2022: Healthy by Design
+Healthy Event Planning by Design

 At the end of 2021, 78% of event planners surveyed were actively planning a future live event, while 42% cited safety concerns as the biggest obstacle to resuming in-person events.
 47.6% say a commitment to local health guidelines is a deciding factor when choosing a venue.